zalyoung/gitlab-handbook/content/handbook/enterprise-data/platform/jupyter-guide/index.md

 1. Prerequisites - before installing please make sure your system is setup with the following:
    - [Python3](https://www.python.org/)
    - [Pip3](https://pypi.org/project/pip/) (usually aliased as `pip`).
-   - Certain versions of MacOS, it may be required to install Xcode Command Line Tools.
+   - Certain versions of MacOS may require Xcode Command Line Tools to be installed.
 From the command line, `xcode-select --install`
 1. Clone the repo to your local machine `git clone git@gitlab.com:gitlab-data/data-science.git`
 1. Navigate to the directory: `cd data-science`
 1. Execute the following command: `make setup-jupyter-local`